syncfusion-content/maui-docs/MAUI/StepProgressBar/description.md

 Each step in a multi-step process has a different operation.
 To display information about a step's status can be shown on either side.
 A primary description will be on the right or bottom of the step, and a secondary description will be on the left or top of the step.

 ## Text
-The primary and secondary description for a step view can be set using the [PrimaryText]() and [SecondaryText]() properties as demonstrated in the following code example.
+The primary and secondary descriptions for a step view can be set using the [PrimaryText]() and [SecondaryText]() properties, as demonstrated in the following code example.

-* Create a simple Observable Collection of item for the step progressbar,
+* Create a simple Observable Collection of item for the step progressbar.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" hl_lines="26 27 28 29 30" %}